A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

+In particular, for any $\mathbf{n}$, there is always a $k_0$ for which $\chi_{\mathbf{n},k}$ defines a regular function on $\bar{X}^{\vee}$ whenever $k \geq k_0$.
+Note that multiplication of functions in this ring is just given by addition in the character lattice.
+Set $p= \chi_{0,1}-1$ and let $H$ be the (anticanonical) divisor in $\bar{X}^{\vee}$ defined by $p^{-1}(0)$.
+Then motivated by the geometry of Lagrangian torus fibrations, \cite{AAK} have predicted that $X^{\vee} := \bar{X}^{\vee} \setminus H$ should be a mirror to $X$.
+The assertion that these two spaces are mirror implies a number of predictions concerning the symplectic topology of $X.$ Perhaps the simplest such prediction was recently confirmed by the following calculation from \cite{CPU}: \begin{lem} (Theorem 8.2 of \cite{CPU}) There is an isomorphism of rings: Under this isomorphism, the weight $\mathbf{n}$ above is identified with the homology class of a Hamiltonian orbit in $H_1(X,\mathbb{Z}) \cong \mathbb{Z}^2.$ \end{lem}

+In the proof of Proposition \ref{thm: app2sec6}, we will only use the following two properties/consequences of this isomorphism: \begin{enumerate} \item Pick any non-zero vector $\mathbf{n}$ and let $k$ be a positive integer so that $\chi_{\mathbf{n},k}, \chi_{-\mathbf{n},k}$ both extend to functions on $\bar{X}^{\vee}$ and hence $X^{\vee}$.
+Then we have that

+We may use \eqref{eq: CPUiso} to obtain classes in $SH^0(X,\mathbb{C})$ (which we give the same name) satisfying the same equation. \item The only units corresponding to contractible orbits under \eqref{eq: CPUiso} are all of the form $a \cdot p^d$ for some $d$ and $a \in \mathbb{C}^*$. \end{enumerate}

-\begin{thm} Let $X$ be a 3-dimensional conic bundle over $(\mathbb{C}^*)^2$ of the form \eqref{eq: conicbundle}, and let $j: Q \hookrightarrow X$ be a closed, oriented, exact Lagrangian submanifold of $X$.
-Then $Q$ is diffeomorphic to either $T^3$ or $\#_n S^1 \times S^2$. \end{thm} \begin{proof} In view of Corollary \ref{cor: Vitdil}, it remains to rule out those manifolds other than $T^3$ which are finitely covered by $S^1\times B$ with genus of $B \geq 1$.
-In \cite{CPU}, it is proven that there is an isomorphism of rings $ SH^0(X) \cong \Gamma(\mathcal{O}_{X^{\vee}})$.
-Under this isomorphism, the homology class of the Hamiltonian orbit corresponds to the weight $\mathbf{n}$.
-Pick two non-parallel integral vectors $\mathbf{n}_1,\mathbf{n}_2$.
-The key point is that the above ring has certain relations
+\begin{prop} Let $X$ be a 3-dimensional conic bundle over $(\mathbb{C}^*)^2$ of the form \eqref{eq: conicbundle2} and such that the discriminant locus $Z^o$ is connected.
+Let $j: Q \hookrightarrow X$ be a closed, oriented, exact Lagrangian submanifold of $X$.
+Then $Q$ is diffeomorphic to either $T^3$ or $\#_n S^1 \times S^2$. \end{prop} \begin{proof} In view of Theorem \ref{thm: app2sec6gen}, it remains to rule out those manifolds $S^1\times B$ with genus of $B \geq 2$.
+Let $j: Q \hookrightarrow X$ be a putative exact embedding of $S^1 \times B$ with $g \geq 2.$ Recall from \eqref{eq:abschmap} that we have a canonical isomorphism: By \eqref{eq:refrecall} and Lemma \ref{lem:centre} (which applies because $Q$ is aspherical) we have that Again using the fact that $\mathcal{Z}(\mathbb{C}[\pi_1(B)])= \mathbb{C}$ (see e.g. page 564 of \cite{MR2379052}), the center of $\mathbb{C}[\pi_1(Q)]$ is of the form where $h$ is a generator of $\pi_1(S^1).$ For a possibly inhomogeneous element $z \in SH^*(T^*Q),$ let denote its degree zero piece.
+As noted in the discussion following \eqref{eq:loopdecomp}, because $Q$ is aspherical, we have that $\mathbb{H}^*(\mathcal{L}Q)$ is concentrated in non-negative degree (and hence the same is true for $SH^*(T^*Q)$ in view of \eqref{eq:refrecall}).
+This implies that if $z$ is an invertible (possibly inhomogeneous) element of $SH^*(T^*Q)$, $[z]_0$ is invertible in $SH^0(T^*Q).$